What is Pride month?

 Who does Pride celebrate?

-Pride celebrates the identities, achievements and resilience of people who identify as 2SLGBTQIA (2-Spirit, Lesbian, Gay, Bisexual, Transgeder, Queer, Questioning, Intersex, Asexual).
-It is called ‘Pride’ because it is meant to encourage the self-affirmation of the community, increase its visibility and honor the activists who have and continue to fight for the rights of 2SLGBTQIA folks.
+It’s called ‘Pride’ because it is meant to encourage the community’s self-affirmation, increase its visibility, and honour the activists who have and continue to fight for the rights of 2SLGBTQIA+ folks.

 What’s the history of Pride?

-Today, Pride is both a celebration and assertion of the rights of 2SLBGTQIA people as well as a time to bring attention to the discriminatino and violence still experienced by many around the world.
-The month of Pride reminds us that these issues have not been resolved and that there must be a commitment from all sectors of society to fight for the rights of 2SLBGTQIA people.
+Currently, Pride is both a celebration and assertion of the rights of 2SLGBTQIA+ people as well as a time to bring attention to the discrimination and violence still experienced by many around the world.

-How is Pride celebrated in Canada?
+How is Pride celebrated in Ontario?

-The Ontario Human Rights Code makes it unlawful for anyone to discriminate against the 2SLGBTQIA+ community.
-However, despite protective laws, marriage equality being legalized in Ontario, and the proliferation of Pride events and celebrations in June annually, there is still a social stigma that is associated with being 2SLGBTQIA+.
-If you feel unsafe or unable to unable to fully express your identity openly, please see the list of resources below to access support.
+Despite protective laws, marriage equality being legalized in Ontario, and the increase in Pride events and celebrations, there is still a social stigma associated with being a member of the 2SLGBTQIA+ community.
+If you feel unsafe or unable to fully express your identity openly, please see the list of resources below to access support.

-There is no one right way to celebrate Pride!
-Many people partake in large gatherings such as the annual Pride parades (these include events like the trans march and dyke march).
-Some others prefer smaller community events such as workshops, parties and drag shows.
-For others, it might be poetry slams, concerts or art displays.
-Though most events are held in June, some queer organizations might host events throughout the year.
+You may prefer smaller community events such as workshops, parties, drag shows, poetry slams, concerts or art displays.
+Though most events are held in June, queer organizations often host events throughout the year.
 Check out your local community organizations to stay updated about possible upcoming events.

-If I don’t identify as 2SLGBTQIA, how can I be an ally to the 2SLGBTQIA community?
+If I don’t identify as 2SLGBTQIA+, how can I be an ally to the 2SLGBTQIA+ community?

 For further readings and resources, check out the links below: